remotion-dev/remotion/packages/docs/docs/render-still.md

 _Part of the `@remotion/renderer` package.
 Available from v2.3._

-Renders a single frame to an image.
+Renders a single frame to an image and writes it to the specified output location.

-If you want to render the full image sequence, use [renderFrames()](/docs/render-frames) instead.
+If you want to render a full image sequence and possibly encode it to a video later, use [renderFrames()](/docs/render-frames) instead.

 ## Example usage